Knowledge Center - Student Resources

 Open to graduate students and postdoctoral scholars from TAMU-CS.

-MOOC & Local Learning Community: an 8-week massive open online course (MOOC) with complimentary local learning community.
-CIRTL@TAMU facilitates at least one local learning community (LLC) in conjunction with the online course.
+CIRTL Online Course & Local Learning Community: a 7-week asynchronous online course with complimentary local learning community.
+CIRTL@Texas A&M facilitates at least one local learning community (LLC) in conjunction with the online course.
 Each week participants will review the online materials and videos before coming together for face-to-face (in-person or virtual) discussion on that week's topic.

-• Summer and Fall semesters: An Introduction to Evidence-Based Undergraduate STEM Teaching
+• Summer and Fall semesters: An Introduction to Evidence-Based Undergraduate Teaching

-• Spring semester: Advancing Learning through Evidence-Based Undergraduate STEM Teaching
+• Spring semester: Advancing Learning through Evidence-Based Undergraduate Teaching

 Open to graduate students, postdoctoral scholars, and faculty from the Texas A&M University System.
 Open to all disciplines.